-The provision for income taxes decreased by \$59,220 (2.7%) in 2012 compared with 2011.
-This decrease was mainly due to income tax refunds for research and development tax credits for the years 2008 through 2010.
-The Company's effective income tax rate was approximately 30% in 2012 and 31% in 2011, and is lower than the federal statutory rate of 34% primarily due to the additional tax deduction for domestic production activities as well as the utilization of research and development tax credits.
+The provision for income taxes increased by \$632,656 (30.2%) in 2013 compared with 2012.
+This increase was mainly due to an increase in income from operations and from the RENACIDIN damage settlement.
+The Company's effective income tax rate was approximately 32% in 2013 and 30% in 2012, and is lower than the federal statutory rate of 34% primarily due to the additional tax deduction for domestic production activities as well as the utilization of research and development tax credits.